 It was in December of 2006.
 I was 34 and invincible.
 I knew I was sick, I knew something was wrong, but the diagnosis of cancer really was a shock.
-I was diagnosed Dec.
-20, and I started chemotherapy Dec.
+I was diagnosed on Dec.
+20, and I started chemotherapy on Dec.
 26.

 Initially they told me that it was lymphoma, but they weren’t certain what type.
 I was still under the impression that even if you had a cancer diagnosis, you could have chemotherapy and potentially beat it.
 After all of the results and pathology came back, I found out that the type of lymphoma that I had — have — is considered incurable.
 I refused to accept it.